bhavinpatel0924/Stack-Overflow-analysis/README.md

 * Which jobs have the highest job satisfaction?
 * Does education level have an impact on job satisfaction?

+## File Description
+My repository contains exploratory data analysis on each question that I explored above.

 ## Resources Used

 * **Datasets:** https://insights.stackoverflow.com/survey